-By now, your toddler can probably say about 10 to 20 words and follow simple instructions, including "no" -- but that doesn't mean he'll always listen!
+By now, your toddler can probably say about 10 to 20 words, walk, point to body parts, and follow simple instructions, including "no" -- but that doesn't mean they'll always listen!
 It's normal if your child tries to push limits.
 Be sure to be consistent with discipline and talk about any concerns that you may have with your pediatrician.

 Here's what to expect at your toddler's 18-month checkup.

 - Perform a physical exam of your child

 - Catch up on any vaccines, including a flu shot in the fall/winter

 - Ask you to complete a developmental screening about your child

 - Has your child been having temper tantrums?